Purpose of this Notice

 - Names of friends or family members who will accompany you to the IMC;

 - Forms of identification, such as passports or student ID cards, to confirm you are entitled to concessionary registration fees or bursaries;

 - Details on method of payment (no credit card details);

 - Financial information, if you supply this in support of an application for a bursary or low-waged registration fee.

 As with most websites certain actions you take will be recorded anonymously as cookies by the University’s websites.
-Please see the IMC website for further information on Cookies.
+Please see the University of Leeds website for further information on Cookies.

 The purposes for which we process your personal data

 Generally, we process your personal data for the administration of your position as a delegate or exhibitor at the IMC, as well as for promotional purposes.
 This includes: